golanlevin/DrawingWithMachines/machines/line-us/README.md

 ## Other Helpful Information

+* Line-Us support for other programming languages can be found [here](https://github.com/Line-us/Line-us-Programming)
 * Line-Us may throw errors when receiving high-precision floating-point coordinates.
 It's recommended to transmit integer coordinates instead.
 * Here's a view of the Line-Us Drawing Area: